inyCation/Auto-Reloader-For-Java/README.md

 # Auto-Reloader-For-Java
 # Java Auto-Reload Script

-This script (`auto-reload.sh` for Linux and macOS) automates the reloading of a Java GUI program whenever changes are made to the associated Java source file.
+This script (`run.sh` for Linux and macOS) automates the reloading of a Java GUI program whenever changes are made to the associated Java source file.
 It includes features for both automatic and manual reloading.

 ## Use Case